openedx/edx-repo-health/docs/check_function.rst

 Check Function
 ==============

 A check function is a python test function with "check_" as a prefix rather than "test_".
 It is meant to be used by pytest-repo-health plugin to gather info about a repository of code.
-A check stores its results in "all_results"(more on this below).
-Documentation of a check is done using one of the decorators: "@health_metadata" or "@add_key_to_metadata"
+A check stores its results in "all_results" (more on this below).
+Documentation of a check is done using one of the decorators: ``@health_metadata`` or ``@add_key_to_metadata``